ramsaycarslaw/mt/README.md

 ./mt path/to/file
 ```

-Alternativley you can copy the mt executable to /usr/local/bin/ to make it avaliable system wide.
+Alternatively, you can copy the mt executable to /usr/local/bin/ to make it available system wide.

 ## Simple Examples

 ### 1. Hello World
-Hello world can be done in two ways, impertivley or as a function (best practice).
+Hello world can be done in two ways, imperatively or as a function (best practice).
 ```
 // imperative
 print "Hello, World!";